-The problem could lead to people forming a negativity bias, a condition that affects the overall outlook of an individual in a detrimental manner.
+The problem could lead to people forming a negativity bias, a condition that affects a person’s overall outlook on life in a detrimental manner.

-6. A Newspaper lost 66% of its readers when it published positive stories for a day.
+6. A website lost 66% of its readers when it published positive stories for a day.

-Russian newspaper, The City Reporter, decided to publish only positive stories in their publication for a day.
-The social experiment was undertaken in order to see the effect negative vs positive news stories have on people.
+Russian news website, The City Reporter, decided to publish only positive stories for a day.
+The social experiment was undertaken to see the effect negative vs. positive news stories have on people.

 Stories were all written from a positive stance.
 They included things like how the roads were clear despite heavy snow.

-The result of the experiment led to the newspaper losing ⅔ of their readership!
+The result of the experiment led to the website losing two-thirds of its readership!

 7. Studies show that headlines with bad news catch 30% more attention.

-Negative media coverage reports show that negative words such as “bad,” or “worst,” and “never” are 30% more effective at catching people’s attention as opposed to positive.
+Negative media coverage reports show that negative words such as “bad,” “worst,” and “never” are 30% more effective at catching people’s attention than positive words.

 The studies also revealed that negative words improved the average click-through rate.
 Headlines with negative bias showed a 63% higher result when compared to positive ones.